 Meat is a so-called resorption agent.
 This means that it contributes to the improved absorption and processing of plant-based nutrients, particularly iron and zinc, and is itself an important supplier of nutrients.
 Lean meat and meat products are therefore important for meeting nutritional requirements.
 It should thus be a fixed part of a balanced and nutritious diet.

-Every type of diet has advantages and disadvantages.
-Someone who has a vegetarian diet is not automatically more or less healthy.
-However, it must be taken into account, that many vegetarians make a great deal of effort with their diet and the ingredients.
-It is also necessary for any undersupply to be compensated for by another food.
-For some vitamins, such as vitamin B12, it may be necessary to take synthetic vitamin preparations.
-By eating meat it is must easier to absorb essential nutrients so that you can also have a healthy and wholesome diet without specialist knowledge.
-For these reasons, well-known diet experts, such as the German Food Association (Deutsche Gesellschaft für Ernährung [DGE]) recommend regularly eating meat.
+Each type of diet has advantages and disadvantages.
+Someone who follows a vegetarian or vegan diet does not automatically lead to a healthier or healthier life.
+However, it must be noted that many vegetarians and vegans deal very intensively with their diet and its ingredients.
+This is also necessary in order to be able to compensate for an insufficient supply with other foods.
+For some vitamins, such as vitamin B12, the inclusion of artificial vitamin supplements may be necessary.
+By eating meat, many essential nutrients can be absorbed much more easily, so that you can eat healthy and wholesome even without specialist knowledge.
+For these reasons, well-known nutrition experts, such as the German Nutrition Society (Deutsche Gesellschaft für Ernährung), recommend consuming meat on a regular basis.